Going Live on Stratus

 All new Stratus environments have Magento 2 pre-installed with the document root at /srv/public_html/.
-Before you can copy your site, you need to clear this data.
+Before copying a site, clear this data.

-bash mysqladmin -h mysql -u user_ -pPASSWORD drop db_ mysqladmin -h mysql -u user_ -pPASSWORD create db_
+mysqladmin -h mysql -u USERNAME -pPASSWORD drop db_ mysqladmin -h mysql -u USERNAME -pPASSWORD create db_

 #with key ssh -i /path/to/keyfile email@example.com #with custom port ssh -p 1234 firstname.lastname@example.org